-To remove the rear steel baffle simply push this away from the holding frame (which it rests on) and twist it to fit through the opening.
+To remove the rear steel baffle.
+Simply push it away from the holding frame (which it rests on) and twist it to fit through the opening.

 You now have access to the flue system, whether the collar is situated on the top or to the rear of your stove.